canvas-medical/documentation/collections/_api/careplan.md

             type: array[json]
             attributes:
                 - name: coding
-                  description: A CodeableConcept combination of one or more coding elements
+                  description: A CodeableConcept combination of one or more coding elements.
                   type: array[json]
                   attributes:
                     - name: system